nguyenducnhaty/Learn_ML_in_6_Months/C and C++/1. Introduction to Programming in C/2. Writing, Running, and Fixing Code in C/README.md

 <h2>Step 5</h2>

 <h3>Step 5: Translation to Code</h3>

-We should start Step 5 by writing down the declaration of the function that we are writing, with its body (the code inside of it) replaced by the generalized algorithm from Step 3, written as _comments_.
-Comments are lines in a program which have a syntactic indication that they are for humans only (to make notes on how things work, and help people read and understand your code), and not an actual part of the behavior of the program.
-When you execute code by hand, you should simply skip over comments, as they have no effect.
+We should start Step 5 by writing down the declaration of the function that we are writing, with its body replaced by the generalized algorithm from Step 3, written as _comments_.
+Comments are lines in a program which have a syntactic indication that they are for humans only, and not an actual part of the behavior of the program.
 In C, there are two forms of comments: __//__ comments to the end of the line, and __/*...*/__ makes everything between the slash-star and the star-slash into a comment.

 One thing we may need to do in writing down the function declaration is to figure out its parameter types and return type.

 <h3>Translating Algorithm Components</h3>

 Once you have written the function declaration and written the algorithm steps as comments, you are ready to translate each step of the algorithm to code, line by line.
-If you have written good (i.e., clear and precise) steps in Step 3, this translation should be fairly straight forward—most steps you will want to implement naturally translate into the syntax we have already learned:
+If you have written good (i.e., clear and precise) steps in Step 3, this translation should be fairly straight forward-most steps you will want to implement naturally translate into the syntax we have already learned:

 __Repetition:__
 Whenever you have discovered repetition while generalizing your algorithm, it translates into a loop.
 Typically, if your repetition involves counting, you will use a *__for loop__*.
 Otherwise, if you are sure you always want to do the body at least once, a *__do-while__* is the most appropriate type.
 In other cases (which typically align with steps like "as long as (something)..." *__while loops__* are generally your best bet.
 If your algorithm calls for you to "stop repeating things" or "stop counting" you will want to translate that idea into a *__break__* statement.
 Meanwhile, if your algorithm calls for you to skip the rest of the steps in the current repetition, and go back the start of the loop, that translates into a *__continue__* statement.